OpenChargingCloud/OCPIExplorerDesktopApp/README.md

 ./run.sh
 ```

-Alternatively you can also start the app using a given OCPI Versions URL and an OCPI Acess Token, which will in this case be BASE64 encoded before transmission.
+Alternatively you can also start the app using a given OCPI Versions URL and an OCPI Acess Token, which might be BASE64 encoded before transmission.
 All parameters are optional.

 ```
-./run.sh --url=https://api.example.org/ocpi2.1/versions --token=abcd --base64
+./run.sh --url=https://api.example.org/ocpi2.1/versions --token=abcd --nobase64
+./run.sh --url=https://api.example.org/ocpi2.2/versions --token=abcd
 ```

 ## Start